: 5-7 days to Bermuda then 4-6 days for Portsmouth, VA. Nanny Cay to Ft. Lauderdale approx. 7 days.

 How much does it cost to enter?

-Full details are in the event information packs.
-Visit the event pages or contact World Cruising Club to receive the pack.
+Full details are in the rally information packs.
+To request an information pack, click on 'Tell me more" at the top of this webpage or contact World Cruising Club

 What does the entry fee include?